|Noise Pollution Records - vinyl collection|

 Excellent performance of Rid of Me from 1993 + Interview

 I saw PJ Harvey play at the Perth Concert Hall in 2008 and I was the girl that sneezed!
 PJ Harvey was touring for her White Chalk album and it was a stripped down affair, on stage she was often just playing on her own, alternating between guitar and piano.
 Sometimes calling out to her bandmates to come on stage to join her for a full rock number.
-That night, it was quite cold in the concert hall and during a really quite moment (like one of those when you could almost hear a pin drop) and PJ was slowly starting out a tune on the piano, I sneezed and it echoed throughout the hall.
+That night, it was quite cold in the concert hall and during a really quiet moment (like one of those when you could almost hear a pin drop) and PJ was slowly starting out a tune on the piano, I sneezed and it echoed throughout the hall.
 It made PJ stop and giggle a little, ironically during the moment that I sneezed she was starting the song 'The Mountain' (I think) and being high above a mountain would be quite cold and chilly, and the music to the song sounds like wind chimes.
 So how funny (or fitting) is it that someone would sneeze during that exact moment.
 Well PJ thought it was very funny, she tried to restart the song but couldn’t keep it together.
 She said sorry and went back stage to drag out her band for a more rocking number, and then later on would she go back to the piano and finish off the song she was meant to play before I interrupted with my sneezing.

 So one of the best moments of my life was when I sneezed at a PJ Harvey concert!